hackingmaterials/atomate/README.rst

 * ``<<env.vasp_cmd>>`` - many of the workflows implemented in MatMethods use the ``env_chk`` framework to get the actual command needed to run VASP because this command differs on different systems and cannot be hard-coded in the workflow itself.
 So put your full VASP command, e.g. ``mpirun -n 16 vasp`` here.

 Note that all of these values might depend on the specific system you are running on.
 The point of the ``my_fworker.yaml`` is precisely to allow for different settings on different systems.
 By having a different ``my_fworker.yaml`` file for each intended systems, you can tailor the execution of workflows across systems.
 This procedure is straightforward but is not covered here.
+If you are advanced, you will understand that you can just set up a second config dir, and point your ``FW_CONFIG_FILE`` environment variable to that second config dir in order to use different settings (e.g., different ``my_fworker.yaml``).

 **my_qadapter.yaml**